ericntunctu/Mathematica-Algebra-Calculations/README.md

 the creation/annhiliation operators.
 But it is hard to create these abstract operators rather matrix representation for these operators.
 So in this code, I create this abstract operators which can be used to compute the expectation values in few seconds. <br>  <br>

-1 simple harmonic oscillator (a and a dagger)
+1 simple harmonic oscillator (a and a daggeral)
+2 Virasoro algebra calculation, proof central charge=26 etc <br>  <br>